Luther2010/project-permit/DAILY_WORKFLOW.md

 ## Overview

 The daily workflow consists of:
-1. Running scrapes for all cities from the previous day
+1. Running scrapes for all cities for the last week (since permits are continuously updated)
 2. Manually filling in missing data for Energov-based cities
 3. Running contractor enrichment (daily: top 100, weekly: full)
 4. Dry-running the sync script to review changes